 Helping patients regain vision they have lost is one of my most gratifying experiences.
 Thanks to the many advances in ocular microsurgery, we can safely restore excellent vision to most people with cataracts.
-Nearly 3 million Americans enjoy the benefits of renewed sight through cataract surgery annually.
+More than 3 million Americans enjoy the benefits of renewed sight through cataract surgery annually.
 I hope this material has been both interesting and reassuring to you.
-If you should have any further questions please ask us.
+There is much more additional information on my www.changcataract.com website, including information about the different lens implant options.